janhove/janhove.github.io/_posts/2015-11-02-unequal-sample-sized.md

 title: "Causes and consequences of unequal sample sizes"
 thumbnail: /figs/blank.png
 category: [Design]
-tags: [power, design features, missing data]
+tags: [power, design features, missing data, R]
 ---

 In this blog post, I want to dispel a myth that’s reasonably common among students: the notion that there’s something wrong about a study that compares groups of different sizes.